Fertiliser prices continue to surge over Russia supply concerns

 Nitrogen fertiliser prices have now beaten the records set during the global commodity bubble in 2008, continuing to rise this year following a 253% jump in Europe in 2021.

-The directors and core shareholders of Europe’s biggest fertiliser producer, EuroChem, are Russian.
-EuroChem’s CEO stepped down in March after being sanctioned by the EU, a move which the company said “lacks any conceivable justification”.
-In his place, the company appointed Sergei Tverdokhleb.
+Europe’s biggest fertiliser producer, EuroChem, has been restructured.
+Previously the beneficial owner was Andrey Melnichenko until March 9 when he withdrew aftr appearing on a sanctions list from all company activity and relinquished his status as beneficial owner.
+The company is owned by trust and the registered beneficial owner is Croatian today.
+EuroChem’s Russian CEO stepped down in March after being sanctioned by the EU, a move which the company said “lacks any conceivable justification”.
+Eurochem Group is based in Switzerland and currently has no CEO, but a new one is expected to be appointed soon, the company told bne.

 After a campaign by European farmers to block EuroChem’s acquisition of Austrian plastic group Borealis’ nitrogen fertiliser assets, Borealis turned down an offer from EuroChem of €455m.